Disc 3. In the Line of Duty 3: Yes, Madam!

 Extras: Audio commentary by Frank Djeng and Michael Worth, Interview

-english, 25 minutes, Hong Kong and English trailer
+with John Sham (in english, 25 minutes, Hong Kong and English trailer